 - 1. Prescribed by or in consultation with a neurologist or physician who specializes in the treatment of multiple sclerosis; AND - 2.
 Is 18 years of age or older; AND - 3.
 Has ONE of the following forms of multiple sclerosis: - a. relapsing-remitting (RRMS); or - b. active secondary progressive disease (SPMS); or - c. clinically isolated syndrome (CIS); AND - 4.
-Is unable to use, or has tried and failed at least TWO of the following: - a.
+Is unable to use, or has tried and failed at least TWO of the following:

+- a.
 An interferon beta product (Avonex, Betaseron, Plegridy, or Rebif); and/or - b.
 Dimethyl Fumarate (generic Tecfidera); and/or - c.
-Fingolimod (generic Gilenya); and - d.
-Glatiramer acetate (Copaxone, Glatopa); and/or - e.
+Fingolimod (generic Gilenya); and/or - d.
+Glatiramer acetate (generic Copaxone); and/or - e.
 Teriflunomide (generic Aubagio); AND - Bafiertam (monomethyl fumarate) will be used as monotherapy for multiple sclerosis (i.e., member is not using and will not use other disease-modifying MS therapies while on Bafiertam); AND - 6.
-Bafiertam (monomethyl fumarate) is being prescribed within the manufacturer's published dosing guidelines or falls within dosing guidelines found in a compendia of current literature. - Initial: 95 mg orally twice daily for 7 days - Maintenance: 190 mg orally twice daily - i.
-240 capsules per 30 days
+Bafiertam (monomethyl fumarate) is being prescribed within the manufacturer's published dosing guidelines or falls within dosing guidelines found in a compendia of current literature. - o Initial: 95 mg orally twice daily for 7 days - Maintenance (after the first 7 days): 190 mg orally twice daily - i.
+120 capsules per 30 days

-If the above prior authorization criteria are met, the requested product will be authorized for 12-months.
+If the above prior authorization criteria are met, the requested product will be authorized for up to12-months.